onedevapp/Playfab_Azure_CloudScript_Demo/README.md

         (Note that the above steps will be done automatically through the PlayFab VS Code extension once it is released)

         When you would like to stop local redirects and make ExecuteFunction call the PlayFab API server, simply delete the playfab.local.settings.json file.
-* From the playfab Extension, Choose the Playfab Title, right click and select the Enable local debugging option.
+* Using playfab Extension, Choose the Playfab Title, right click and select the Enable local debugging option.

     ![Playfab Enable local debugging](.github/ScreenShot/playfab_enable_local_debugging.png)